YanhengWang/yanhengwang.github.io/notes/geometry/index.md

 title: "Geometry: Combinatorics & Algorithms"
 ---

 > These notes are based on a [course under the same title](https://www.ti.inf.ethz.ch/ew/courses/Geo21/index.html) at ETH Zurich, plus some personal readings.
 The main sources are the lecture notes of the course, *Graph Theory* by Reinhard Diestel, and *Lectures on Polytopes* by Günter M. Ziegler.
+>
-> The first two parts are handwritten.
-The third part is available in html format.
+> Parts I and II are handwritten.
+Part III is available in html format.

 # I. Planar Embeddings